 How did the native Americans survive?

 Out of all the nomadic and tribal groups of the world, the Native Americans are one of the most in tune with nature and formed a comfortable way of living that lasted for thousands of years.
 This lifestyle was only interrupted upon the arrival of the European settlers, or until another tribe decided they wanted someone else’s land.
 Many of the tribes were peaceful and only wanted to live their way of life, but others were not so friendly and became responsible for completely wiping out dozens of rival groups.
-Whatever their tribal policies were, all of them successfully managed to survive countless winters and support large populations, so who exactly were these people and what was the secret to staying alive in early North America?
+Whatever their tribal policies were, all of them successfully managed to survive countless winters and support large populations, so who exactly were these people and how did the native Americans survive for generations?

 Where did Native Americans come from?